 She jumped at the crouching jackal with all her strength and managed to latch onto the base of his ear.
 She shook her head with all her might, her forepaws scrambling at the jackal’s thin fur, and her fangs ripping into his tender ear-flesh.
 The effect was immediate.
 The jackal howled and flung himself back, Windy staggered to her paws and, limping but alive, disappeared into a tunnel.

 Ash could’ve let go then but anger overwelmed her.
 She had lost so much already.
-The Blazes had survived the take over of their territory by the Zeros and then moons of wandering in search of a new home.
+The Blazes had survived the loss of their territory, which was seized brutally by the Zeros, and then moons of wandering in search of a new home.
 They thought they’d finally found one when they settled here.
 She was wrong.
 Hooking her hind claws into the jackal’s pelt, Ash clenched her jaws and wrenched her neck.